 found suggesting Earhart and Noonan ended up anywhere near to Nikamororo.

-The 'She Became A New Jersey Housewife' Rumor
+14.)
+She 'She Became A New Jersey Housewife' Rumor

 the press in 1970, to answer the suspicion of her post-WWII changed identity,